BENAZEPRIL (ben AY ze pril) is an ACE inhibitor. It treats high blood pressure.

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to benazepril, other ACE inhibitors, insect venom, foods, dyes, or preservatives
+An unusual or allergic reaction to benazepril, insect venom, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Take this drug by mouth.
+Take this medication by mouth.
 Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
-Keep taking it unless your health care provider tells you to stop.
+Keep taking it unless your care team tells you to stop.

-Talk to your health care provider about the use of this drug in children.
+Talk to your care team about the use of this medication in children.
 While it may be prescribed for children as young as 6 for selected conditions, precautions do apply.

 What if I miss a dose?